 Overnight: Not included

-Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides, and other factors.
+In addition, we sometimes have to use a different guide from the one advertised due to tour scheduling or other factors.

 Duration: 12 days

 Group Size: 4 - 8

+Dates: 25 July - 05 August 2026

-Dates: 31 July - 11 August 2025
+31 July - 11 August 2027

-Start: Manokwari, West Papua, Indonesia
+Manokwari, West Papua, Indonesia

-End: Sorong, Southwest Papua, Indonesia
+Start: Sorong, Southwest Papua, Indonesia

+End: US\$9,985 per person sharing, which includes the domestic flight (2026)

-Prices: US\$9,075 per person sharing, which includes the domestic flight
+Prices: US\$TBC per person sharing, which includes the domestic flight (2027)

-(Manokwari - Sorong) during the tour - based on 4 - 8 participants (2025)

-Single Supplements: US\$910 (2025)
+Single Supplements: US\$995 (2026)

+US\$TBC (2027)

 Price includes:

-All accommodation (as described, including camping equipment (e.g. sleeping bags etc.) for night at the top of the mountain) Domestic flight between Manokwari and Sorong during the tour Meals (from dinner on Day 1 until breakfast on Day 12) Drinking water - please bring a refillable water bottle Expert tour leader Local bird and wildlife guide/trackers/porters fees Birdwatching site entrance fees and travel permits Fast ferry in air-conditioned cabin (Sorong - Waigeo - Sorong) All ground transport and tolls/taxes while on tour, including airport pick-up and drop-off
+All accommodation (as described, including camping equipment (e.g. sleeping bags etc.) for night at the top of the mountain) Domestic flight between Manokwari and Sorong during the tour Meals (from dinner on Day 1 until breakfast on Day 12) Drinking water - please bring a refillable water bottle Expert tour leader Local bird and wildlife guide/trackers/porters fees Birdwatching site entrance fees and travel permits Fast ferry in air-conditioned cabin (Sorong - Waigeo - Sorong) All ground transport and tolls/taxes while on tour, including airport pick-up and drop-off Price excludes:

-Price excludes: